playframework/play-generated-docs/manual/working/commonGuide/filters/AllowedHostsFilter.md

 GET           /healthcheck          controllers.HealthController.healthcheck
 ```

-If the whitelist is empty and the blacklist is defined, the allowed hosts filter will only be applied to hosts defined in the blacklist.
+If the whitelist is empty and the blacklist is defined, the allowed hosts filter will only be applied to routes that are tagged with a tag present in the blacklist configuration.
 For example, the following config will only apply the allowed hosts filter to routes tagged with `external`.

 ```
 play.filters.hosts.routeModifiers.whiteList = []